 Then there was the defenestration referred to as the One-and-Halfth Defenestration of Prague.
 It happened on 24 September 1483, between the more prominent First and Second Defenestrations.
 The municipal governments of the Old and New Towns were violently overthrown.
 The portreeve of the Old Town and seven of the aldermen were thrown out the windows of their respective town halls.

 A long time then passed without major defenestrations, but on 10 March 1948 Jan Masaryk, the Czechoslovak Foreign Minister, was found dead on the ground below the bathroom window of the Ministry of Foreign Affairs.
 This was officially ruled to be a suicide, but it is believed that he was assassinated by either the Soviet secret services or elements of his own government.
 Confusingly, this is called the Third Defenestration of Prague, although if we count the One-and-Halfth Defenestration, this would really be the Fourth Defenestration of Prague.

 Rudolf II was a later combined King of Bohemia and Holy Roman Emperor 1576-1612.
-He was rather obsessed with the occult, a devotée of astrology and alchemy with a lifelong interest in finding the Philosopher's Stone.
+He was rather obsessed with the occult, he was a devotée of astrology and alchemy with a lifelong interest in finding the Philosopher's Stone.